Shopify/polaris/.changeset/four-birds-deliver.md

 '@shopify/polaris': patch
 ---

-Recalculated IndexTable column widths when the sticky header is rendered.
+Recalculated IndexTable sticky header column widths inside of a `useIsomorphicLayoutEffect` after the table is updated.